MichaelShoemaker/shoemaker-de-zoomcamp-final-project/GitLikeMe.md

+NOTE: It may be easier to follow the walkthrough video here.
+The steps in the video are not executed in the exact same order as those given below, but the steps are the same.

 # Create the VM
 ---
 Start in your GCP Account.
 At the top click the projects drop down and then select +New Project